 Once the Secret Keeper had revealed it, it could be found.

 Apparently, it could be found by anyone.
-Once Pettigrew had betrayed the Potters to Voldemort (and apparently only Voldemort), no one had any difficulty finding them.
+Once Pettigrew had betrayed the Potters to Voldemort (and apparently only to Voldemort), no one had any difficulty finding them.
 Or their bodies, evidently.
 Dumbledore could send Hagrid to Godric’s Hollow via portkey as soon as Snape reported that his Dark mark had disappeared.
 Hagrid had no trouble finding Harry in the ruins and getting him out.
 The Magical Catastrophe team, or for that matter the Muggle emergency crews had no difficulty finding the bodies of James and Lily.
 The Secret had been revealed to Voldemort and wasn’t a secret any more.

 And that worked perfectly well, if one ignored the fact that Dumbledore seemed to know a lot more about what had actually happened at that house that night than he had any right to.
 And the problem of Albus Dumbledore’s unexplained omniscience hadn’t anything to do with the Fidelius Charm itself.